Visualizing Terrain in ArcGIS Pro

 - If you have multiple results, click the Show Browse Overlay icon by each result to find the scene that best covers your area of interest.

-- If you have a choice between one and three arc-second options, 1-ARC is higher resolution.
+- If you have a choice between one and three arc-second options, 1-ARC has higher resolution that will give a clearer visualization, but 3-ARC will be faster to work with, especially if you are on a system with limited memory.

 - Click the download icon.